📨 The Latest Go-To Newsletter: 💪 Feel the Burn

 Several events are taking place to honor Dr. Martin Luther King, Jr.’s life and legacy in Winston-Salem.

-• Celebrate Dr. King’s legacy through song and spoken word at a multicultural and intergenerational service.
+• Celebrate Dr. King’s legacy through song and spoken word.

 • Join the Winston-Salem Chronicle for breakfast and prayer.